 Forensic Medicine

-Classes for the Master of Science in Forensic Medicine program begin in the Fall term only (early September - online).
-Candidates requiring Pathway will being in the Summer term only (May - online).
+Classes for the Master of Science in Forensic Medicine program begin in the Fall term only (late August).

 Admissions Process

-The forensic medicine program utilizes a rolling admissions policy.
+The Forensic Medicine program utilizes a rolling admissions policy.
 Therefore, applications will be considered throughout the year as received until the desired enrollment has been achieved.
-Prospective students may submit their application through PCOM's online application management system.
-Additional details, including application availability and instructions, are available at explore.pcom.edu/apply.
-The application closes on Friday, August 22nd, 2025, but an early application is highly recommended.
+Application requirements and a link to the online application are available at https://www.pcom.edu/admissions/apply/.
+The application closes in August 2026, but an early application is highly recommended.

 The Faculty Committee on Admissions screens the applications, evaluates the applicants, and selects the new students.
 Following completion of the admissions process, applicants will be notified of the Admissions Committee’s decision in writing, including any conditions that must be satisfied prior to or following enrollment.